trustoverip/spec-up-t-website/docs/tools/spec-up-t-editor-user-guide.md

 2. Verify the external specification URLs are accessible
 3. Check that the terms directory contains the expected files
 4. Refresh the page to reload external references

+**Problem**: Reference sets not loading

+**Solutions**:

+1. Check your internet connection
+2. Click the "Refresh Sets" button to reload available sets
+3. Verify that the reference sets repository is accessible
+4. Try refreshing the page if sets appear empty

+**Problem**: Import from reference sets shows "No valid specifications"

+**Solutions**:

+1. Check that the reference set contains properly formatted specifications
+2. Verify that all URLs in the reference set are accessible
+3. Try previewing the set first to see detailed validation results
+4. Contact the reference set creator if the data appears corrupted

 ### Performance Issues